Faster truncated integer multiplication: Setup and statement of results

 \end{thm}

-Comparing these complexity bounds to Theorem \ref{thm:full}, we observe that the convolution length has dropped from $2N$ to $N$, but the working precision has increased from roughly $2b$ to roughly~$3b$.
-To understand the implications for the overall complexity, we need to make further assumptions on the growth of $\convcost(N, b)$ as a function of $n$.
+Comparing these complexity bounds to Theorem \ref{thm:full} (the full product), we observe that the convolution length has dropped from $2N$ to $N$, but the working precision has increased from roughly $2b$ to roughly~$3b$.
+To understand the implications for the overall complexity, we need to make further assumptions on the behaviour of $\convcost(N, p)$.
 We consider two scenarios.

-\textsl{Scenario \#1: asymptotic behaviour as $n \to \infty$.} We assume that $N$ and $b$ are chosen so that $Nb = (1 + o(1)) n$ as $n \to \infty$.
-We also assume that~$N$ is restricted to suitably smooth values (for instance, the \emph{ultrasmooth numbers} defined by Bernstein \cite{Ber-redundancy}), and that $b$ is chosen to be exponentially smaller than~$N$ but somewhat larger than $\lg N$, say $b = \Theta(\log^2 n)$ and $N = \Theta(n/\log^2 n)$ (as is done for example in \cite[\S6]{HvdHL-mul}).
-This choice of $b$ ensures that
+\textsl{Scenario \#1: asymptotic behaviour as $n \to \infty$.} Assume that the transform length $N$ is restricted to suitably smooth values, such as the \emph{ultrasmooth numbers} defined by Bernstein \cite{Ber-redundancy}, so that asymptotically 100\% of the FFT work is performed using radix-2 transforms.
+Assume also that the working precision $p$ is exponentially smaller than $N$, but somewhat larger than $\log N$, say $p = \Theta(\log^2 N)$.
+Under these assumptions it is reasonable to expect that the complexity of the underlying real convolution is quasi-linear with respect to the the total bit size $Np$.
+In particular, for any absolute constants $k \geq 1$ and $c > 0$, where $k$ is an integer, we should have